 4. 2) be under 35 years of age at the day of the application deadline.

-Please merge all required documents (except the picture of you) into one (1) PDF file and upload it in the Online Application Form.
+Please merge all required documents into one (1) PDF file to be uploaded onto the Online Application Form.

-If your application is NOT completed by the deadline, it CANNOT be considered for evaluation.
-Please send your application at least two weeks in advance so it can be checked.
+Applications not completed by the deadline, cannot be considered for evaluation.
+Applicants are asked to submit their application at least two weeks in advance.

 The grant can cover for one month and only for the applicant up to 4,400 EUR (5,000 Dollars):